sddevelopment-be/penguin-pragmatic-patterns/content/practices/mindmapping.md

 ### Enablers

-* You are comfortable being confronted with your own gaps of understanding
+* You are comfortable being confronted with your own knowledge gaps
 * Having non-complete, non-final representation of your knowledge is okay
-* Modern technology makes it easy to create mindmaps
+* Modern technology makes it easy to create mind maps

 ### Deterrents

-* Mindmaps are relatively high effort
+* Mind maps are relatively high effort
-* The resulting visual artefact of a mindmapping exercise becomes stale quickly
+* The resulting visual artefact of a mind mapping exercise rapidly becomes stale
-* Not knowing what concept to attach something to can lead to frustration or abandoning of the mindmap
+* Not knowing what concept to attach something to can lead to frustration or abandoning of the mind map

 ## Solution

-Create a _mindmap_ that structure the core ideas of a certain domain or piece of work.
+Create a _mind map_ that structure the core ideas of a certain domain or piece of work.
-As a spiders web, the mindmap starts by putting a central concept or question at the centre of the page.
+As a spiders web, the mind map starts by putting a central concept or question at the centre of the page.
 You then attach words to this central theme, as they appear in your head.

-Make sure not to put too much effort into your mindmap, the act of mapping is where the value lies.
+Make sure not to put too much effort into your mind map, the act of mapping is where the value lies.
 You will soon realize that as your understanding grows, your map will no longer be accurate.
 At this point, just create a new one.
 If you want to solidify your newfound knowledge, repeat this process until you are satisfied.

-If you work digitally, you can keep your mindmaps up to date a bit more easily as you will not run into spacing issues as fast.
+If you work digitally, you can keep your mind maps up to date a bit more easily as you will not run into spacing issues as fast.
-Though, if your sketch is not updated for a long time, consider ditching or revisting it, as it likely lost most of its value.
+Though, if your sketch is not updated for a long time, consider ditching or revisiting it, as it likely lost most of its value.

 {{<tip text=`Do not focus on the result too much.
 The drawing you end up with is secondary to the process of creating it.
-Most mindmaps are used as a temporary tool to organize your thoughts, or help you understand a concept in a broader way.
+Most mind maps are used as a temporary tool to organize your thoughts, or help you understand a concept in a broader way.
 The drawing is less important than the clarity of mind you gain by creating it.
 ` >}}